 How to stay motivated?

-When you have decided to start doing exercises regularly it feels good at the beginning.
+When you have decided to start doing exercises regularly, it feels good at the beginning.
 Soon it can happen, that you do not feel for getting outside walking or jogging because of the bad weather, because of a tight schedule or just because you’re feeling tired.
 So how can we stay motivated to do exercises even at those moments?

 Another thing that helps you stay motivated is to decide a reward for yourself after having done the exercise.
 No, it should NOT be a chocolate bar or a glass of beer.
 Choose a reward that is good for your health like for example taking a relaxing bath, sit down on a couch listening to your favourite music or reading an exciting book for a short while before going on with your chores.

-For staying motivated in the long term, I suggest to plan a bigger reward.
+For staying motivated in the long term, I suggest planning a bigger reward.
 For example, when having done regular exercises for a month, then your reward could be to visit a nice restaurant.
 Another reward could be, when having done regular exercises for whole six months, a weekend in a spa, visiting a great sports event or a musical or anything else you are longing for to do.

 Keep going, feel alive!